atomscale-ai/sdk/docs/guides/search-data.rst

 Search the Catalogue
 ====================

-Use :meth:`atomicds.client.Client.search` to locate uploaded data.
+Use :meth:`atomscale.client.Client.search` to locate uploaded data.
 The examples below mirror ``general_use.ipynb`` and add a few extra filters you can combine.

 Basic search